Netflix’s One Day never quite manages to land a true emotional sucker-punch

 Leo Woodall and Ambika Mod take on the roles of Dex and Emma, 13 years after the film version starring Anne Hathaway.
 They have a degree of chemistry, but it doesn’t really fizz

-For all that One Day is about the proximity, and distance, of love, the storyis also an illustration of the tug o’ war between privilege and purpose.
+For all that One Day is about the proximity, and distance, of love, the story is also an illustration of the tug of war between privilege and purpose.
 Dex has the former but not the latter; Emma the reverse.
-Essie Davis plays Dex’s mother Alison (in a rather Saltburny mode), who follows that trajectory to its ultimate extent, disarmed from her carefree life of luxury by terminal cancer.
-Dex drifts through his twenties, swapping back-packing for life as a semi-celebrity TV presenter, while Emma, with no-nonsense Yorkshire grit, slowly pursues her ambition of becoming a writer.
+Essie Davis plays Dex’s mother Alison (in a rather Saltburn-y mode), who follows that trajectory to its ultimate extent, disarmed from her carefree life of luxury by terminal cancer.
+Dex drifts through his twenties, swapping backpacking for life as a semi-celebrity TV presenter, while Emma, with no-nonsense Yorkshire grit, slowly pursues her ambition of becoming a writer.
 “Purpose is so key to happiness, darling,” Alison tells her son.
 “You’ve had luck, so much luck.”
 But luck runs out – and One Day is underscored by a sense that fate will not smile on them forever.

-Compared to the 2011 film adaptation, starring Anne Hathaway and Jim Sturgess, Netflix’s 14-episode series feels designed to embrace the tricky structure of Nicholls’ novel.
+Compared to the 2011 film adaptation, starring Anne Hathaway and Jim Sturgess, Netflix’s 14-episode series feels designed to embrace the tricky structure of Nicholls’s novel.
 The show’s jukebox soundtrack moves from Frankie Knuckles to Sweet Female Attitude as, episode by episode, we move through the years along with Dex and Emma.
-And yet, despite the increased depth of coverage their relationship receives, the show never quite manages to land a true emotional sucker-punch.
-Those watching for the novel’s famed tearjerker quality will find the show front-loaded with the petty agonies of early-career life, and rather lighter on the sweeping romantic undercurrents of the star-crossed source material.
+And yet, despite the increased depth of coverage their relationship receives, the show never quite manages to land a true emotional sucker punch.
+Those watching for the novel’s famed tearjerker quality will find the show front-loaded with the petty agonies of early career life, and rather lighter on the sweeping romantic undercurrents of the star-crossed source material.

 Despite a slightly repressed English quality to proceedings, Netflix is clearly banking on One Day appealing to a generation of viewers who have been vacuuming up the works of Colleen Hoover, a writer of extremely sentimental romance novels.
 This means that Dex and Emma’s relationship is taken seriously and given the time and space to emotionally luxuriate.
 And, at the end of the day, even if there’s no gut punch, there’s still a poignancy to the sun setting on young love.